vineetm3/algorithm-visualizer/README.md

-#Algorithim Visualizer
+# Algorithim Visualizer

-React App that visualizes different pathfinding algorithims(A*, Dijkstra, BFS, DFS) in action along with how long it takes from the start to destination node.
-For running on local environment use npm start.
+A React app that visualizes different pathfinding algorithims (A*, Dijkstra, BFS, DFS) in action along with how long it takes from the start to destination node.

 Authors: Michael Neal and Vineet Marri